p-lr/TrekMe/Readme.md

 <img src="doc/tuto/select-area.jpg" width="300">
 </p>

 From there, you can zoom into the area in the world you want to capture.
-Then, press the area button in the top-bar (which looks like a square) so an area of selection appears.
+Or, you can search for a particular place, using the search button in the top bar.
+When you found the place you're looking for, press the area button in the top-bar (which looks like a square) so an area of selection appears.
 This area can be resized by moving the two blue rounds.
+If you can't reach the blue rounds (after you e.g zoomed in), pressing the area button again will make the area fit on the screen.

 Beware that USGS only provides detailed levels for USA.
 Actually, other providers only cover their relevant country, except for OpenStreetMap which covers the entire world.

 When you're done, press the download button, at the bottom right.
 Except for France's IGN, for which an annual subscription is required, you'll see this configuration menu: